craigrshenton/craigrshenton.github.io/_posts/2016-11-15-data-smarts-9.md

     - python
     - notebook
 ---
 Continuing from chapter 3.
 Naturally, in a business application we will generally not have a set of independent test data available.
 To get around this, we can use *cross-validation*.
-Here, we split the training set into two parts, a large training set (~80%), and a smaller testing set (~20%).
+Following Zac Stewart's example (see [here](http://zacstewart.com/2015/04/28/document-classification-with-scikit-learn.html), we split the training set into two parts, a large training set (~80%), and a smaller testing set (~20%).
 In this example we also repeat 6 times to average out the results using *k-fold cross-validation* and scikit-learn's 'KFold' function

 **In [1]:**